Approaching Kasteleyn transition in frustrated quantum Heisenberg antiferromagnets: End Matter

 We contract the infinite 2d network using the CTMRG method \cite{Nishino96,ORUS14}, which provides quasi-exact results for the thermodynamic limit once the bond dimension $\chi$ is converged.
 In our calculations we employed $\chi$ up to 320, which was sufficient to converge all observables reported in the main text.

 \paragraph{Mapping to the effective models} The EMDM takes into account only the lowest-energy localized states of singlet dimers and tetramers.
-Implying the zero-energy ground state for the MD phase, we approximate the low-temperature partition function as follows
+Setting the energy of the degenerate MD states to zero, we approximate the low-temperature partition function as follows

 which describes a system of hard dimers and monomers on the honeycomb lattice.
 Here, $N_T$ ($N_V$) is the number of singlet tetramers on the tilted (vertical) diamond plaquettes, which are identified with the dimers on the corresponding bonds of the honeycomb lattice.
-The dimer energies $\Delta=J_2-2J_1$ and $\Delta'=J'_2-2J_1$ correspond to the excitations from the singlet dimer to the singlet tetramer on diamond plaquettes. $N_M$ denotes the number of monomers, {\it i.e.}, free spins that are not enclosed by dimers (singlet tetramers). $\sum_{\cal{C}}$ runs over all possible configurations of dimers and monomers on the honeycomb lattice, where the following condition should be satisfied $2(N_T + N_V) + N_M = 2N_c$ ($N_c$ is the number of unit cells).
+The dimer energies $\Delta=J_2-2J_1$ and $\Delta'=J'_2-2J_1$ correspond to the excitations from the singlet dimer to the singlet tetramer on diamond plaquettes.
+Note that $\Delta=-\Delta_{\rm DT}$ from above such that $\Delta < 0$ in the DT phase. $N_M$ denotes the number of monomers, {\it i.e.}, free spins that are not enclosed by dimers (singlet tetramers). $\sum_{\cal{C}}$ runs over all possible configurations of dimers and monomers on the honeycomb lattice, where the following condition should be satisfied $2(N_T + N_V) + N_M = 2N_c$ ($N_c$ is the number of unit cells).
 The critical properties of the model depend on

 This becomes evident when we factor out the activity of vertical bonds: